 Not everyone was satisfied with Robert Fairweather’s response.
 Emails obtained by The Grayzone reveal that one senior OPCW director was troubled by the events.

-This senior official was not directly involved in the Douma investigation, but was kept updated on the internal dispute.
-The executive was shown Whelan’s complaint before Fairweather requested its recall.
+This individual was not directly involved in the Douma investigation, but was kept updated on the internal dispute.
+They were shown Whelan’s complaint before Fairweather requested its recall.